jsc723/c-generic-data-structures/README.md

 int (*compare)(const T *t1, const T *t2);

 /*
-  check if two items are equal, there is a default value that compares two items byte by byte.
+  check if two items are equal, there is a default equals function that compares two items byte by byte.
   If you are storing pointers, you probably need to change this.
 */
 int (*equals)(const T *t1, const T *t2);